Highly credentialed professional team

 Experiential Activities Program Coordinator & Alumni Coordinator

 Amy is a former school teacher who changed career paths to be able to assist those on the road to recovery.
-She has worked in the chemical dependency field for 3 years and is near completion of the CAADAC Program at UC Berkley Extension.
-As Program Counselor Supervisor, Amy leads our team engaging clients in different physical activities such as kayaking, yoga, and meditative walks.
+She has worked in the chemical dependency field for 3 years and is near completion of the CAADAC Program at U.C.
+Berkeley Extension.
+As our Recovery Counselor Supervisor, Amy leads our team engaging clients in different physical activities such as kayaking, yoga, and meditative walks.
 She also uses her own journey of recovery to relate to our clients.
-Amy is the author of Secrets of a Soccer Mom.
+Amy is also a writer and the author of Secrets of a Soccer Mom.

 Steven L. Batki, MD